 Group of Earth-like planets that were terraformed by aliens millions of years ago.

 |The forests on Ararat appear to have descended from, or are modified versions, of an alien coelenterate-like phylum.
 Here, blue jelly-birds fly high to catch skyplankton, while the strobilatrees below have their own symbiotic algae|

 Not a real cluster, but a collection of sun-like stars approximately 200 ly from Sol near HD 66740, first reached in 2642.
 Many of these stars have Earth-like worlds (such as Ararat) which have been terraformed to a state similar to Old Earth by a long vanished alien race.
-This race is popularly known as the Mysterians, classified by the Hamilton Institute as HIE294CZE.
+This race is popularly known as the Mysterians, classified by the Hamilton Institute as HIE014CZE.

-On a typical Mysterian worlds there are multitudes of plant/jellyfish creatures which feed on floating bacteria that in turn use a modified method of photosynthesis).
+On typical Mysterian worlds there are multitudes of plant/jellyfish creatures which feed on floating bacteria that in turn use a modified method of photosynthesis).
 On land there are forests of layered, semi-transparent trees and vast creeping vines which cover the land surface, especially rocks, cliffs and other elevated landforms, and provide microecologies for mobile animal-like lifeforms.
 The most famous Mysterian world is Ararat.

 Since these worlds were terraformed, the stars they are orbiting have spread out over a volume fifty light-years in radius because of proper motion; however these stars share relatively similar vectors within the galaxy, and will probably remain near each other for at least another gigayear.

 After the Mysterians became extinct, a species of sophont lifeform evolved on one of the planets in the Garden of Paradise; the world Hutamah orbiting the star HIP 40138 gave rise to the unnamed civilisation HIE019CZE, a colonial species which terraformed several more worlds before being destroyed in a conflict 30 million years ago.